DUKE42web/DUKE/the-company/meet-the-team/duke-energy-acronyms-and-terms.md

 _**121. ST – South Tryon, specifically the former Wachovia Building located at 400 South Tryon**_

-_**122. Superpop – a single “super” screen pop that provides info and amounts quoted to customer in IVR**_
+_**122. Superpop – a single "super" screen pop that provides info and amounts quoted to customer in IVR**_

 _**123. TCA – trouble call analysis**_